Home Our Hope

 The people of the ruler who will come will destroy the city and the sanctuary.
 The end will come like a flood: War will continue until the end, and desolations have been decreed.
 27 He will confirm a covenant with many for one 'seven.'
 In the middle of the 'seven' he will put an end to sacrifice and offering.
 And at the temple he will set up an abomination that causes desolation, until the end that is decreed is poured out on him.

-In Daniel 12 there is also this additional information
+In Daniel 12, there is also this additional information.

 From the time that the daily sacrifice is abolished and the abomination that causes desolation is set up, there will be 1,290 days.
 12 Blessed is the one who waits for and reaches the end of the 1,335 days.
 (Daniel 12:11-12)

-That isn't much to work from but it does have some important elements.
+That isn't much to work from, but it does have some important elements.
 Because we are only working toward a timeline, I'll only mention the ones that are related to that.

-Matthew 24:15 provides another piece in this puzzle
+Matthew 24:15 provides another piece in this puzzle.

 But whenever you will see the desecrated sign of desolation that was spoken by Daniel the Prophet, standing in the holy place, (he who reads should consider).
 16 Then those who are in Judea should flee to the mountains.
 17 And the one who is on the roof should not come down to take what is in his house.

-From these descriptions it's safe to say that this event matches Israel's escape as described in Revelation 12.
+From these descriptions, it's safe to say that this event matches Israel's escape as described in Revelation 12.
 That is the only point we have to link them together.
 Being in the middle of the 7 years of Daniel's 70th week gives us quite a bit when we mix it with the time periods described in Revelation.
 Those are:

 One thing becomes immediately obvious.
 The Sixth Trumpet must come at least 1260 days before the Seventh Trumpet.
 Most likely it is exactly 1260 days because of the prophetic significance of 42 prophetic months.
-It seems reasonable to make the assumption that the trumpets are all equally spaced in time, because the seven trumpets that end with the Feast of trumpets are also equally space, being 30 days apart.
+It seems reasonable to make the assumption that the trumpets are all equally spaced in time, because the seven real trumpets that end with the Feast of Trumpets are also equally spaced, being 30 days apart.
 Given that, the time from the First Trumpet to the Seventh Trumpet is 6 x 1260 days, which is 21 prophetic years, or 20.7 real years.

-If we think back to the Seventh Seal and its reference to "in Heaven for about a half an hour" and the calculation showing that to be 20.8 years on Earth, we can't be less than shocked at the closeness.
+If we think back to the Seventh Seal and its reference to "in Heaven for about half an hour," and the calculation showing that to be 20.8 years on Earth, we can't be less than shocked at the closeness.
 We have to accept that the trumpets mark out an end-times period that is larger than Daniel's 70th week but includes that week as its last seven years.

 Therefore the Sixth Trumpet falls in the middle of the 70th week.
 The Fifth Trumpet falls at the start of the 70th week.
-That means the three woes come at the start, middle and end of the 70th week.
+That means the three woes come at the start, middle, and end of the 70th week.

 I've created a drawing to show all of this.